Key Takeaways

 The vendor immediately pounces, offering you a 'welcome juice' and a 'free taste' of multiple flavors.
 He hands you small samples while asking pleasant questions about your trip.
 After 5 minutes of tasting, he assembles a box of mixed lokum.
 You demur — you don't want a box.
 He insists, places it in a bag, and presents you with a bill of €40–€80 for what should be a €5 box.
 When you refuse to pay, things turn ugly fast.

-For older travelers, particularly women traveling alone or as couples without a Turkish-speaking companion, the protective playbook: (1) DO NOT enter Turkish Delight, tea, or spice shops in tourist-strip Old Town zones — buy lokum at Migros (€2–€5 per box), Hafiz Mustafa (heritage chain with posted prices, €8–€15), or Saray Muhallebicisi; (2) decline 'welcome juice' and 'free tasting' offers — accepting begins the social-debt mechanic; (3) NEVER let a vendor assemble a box for you 'just to show you' — the box becomes the demanded purchase; (4) if pressured, say loudly 'I am not buying — I am leaving' and walk to the door; if the vendor blocks you, immediately call Tourism Police (155); (5) report the shop to Fethiye Belediyesi Tourism Office and leave a 1-star Google review naming the venue.
+For older travelers, particularly women traveling alone or as couples without a Turkish-speaking companion, the protective playbook: (1) Don't enter Turkish Delight, tea, or spice shops in tourist-strip Old Town zones — buy lokum at Migros (€2–€5 per box), Hafiz Mustafa (heritage chain with posted prices, €8–€15), or Saray Muhallebicisi; (2) decline 'welcome juice' and 'free tasting' offers — accepting begins the social-debt mechanic; (3) Don't let a vendor assemble a box for you 'just to show you' — the box becomes the demanded purchase; (4) if pressured, say loudly 'I am not buying — I am leaving' and walk to the door; if the vendor blocks you, immediately call Tourism Police (155); (5) report the shop to Fethiye Belediyesi Tourism Office and leave a 1-star Google review naming the venue.

 Red Flags

-• Vendor offers 'welcome juice' and 'free tasting' immediately on entry
+- Vendor offers 'welcome juice' and 'free tasting' immediately on entry

-• Vendor begins assembling a box 'just to show you' without asking
+- Vendor begins assembling a box 'just to show you' without asking

-• Bill arrives at €40–€80 for what should be a €5 box
+- Bill arrives at €40–€80 for what should be a €5 box

-• Vendor blocks the exit when you try to leave without buying
+- Vendor blocks the exit when you try to leave without buying

-• Aggressive escalation, raised voice, or physical contact
+- Aggressive escalation, raised voice, or physical contact

 How to Avoid

-• Buy lokum at Migros (€2–€5/box), Hafiz Mustafa (€8–€15 with posted prices), or Saray Muhallebicisi
+- Buy lokum at Migros (€2–€5/box), Hafiz Mustafa (€8–€15 with posted prices), or Saray Muhallebicisi.

-• Decline 'welcome juice' and 'free tasting' offers — these begin the social-debt mechanic
+- Decline 'welcome juice' and 'free tasting' offers — these begin the social-debt mechanic.

-• If pressured, walk to the door; call Tourism Police 155 if blocked
+- If pressured, walk to the door; call Tourism Police 155 if blocked.

 the Babadağ summit launch (1,969 m) over the Blue Lagoon.
 Legitimate operators (Sky Sports Turkey, Reaction Paragliding, Easy Riders, Babadağ Paragliding) charge €110–€160 per person for the standard 30-minute tandem flight including all transport, equipment, and certificate.
 Below that tier, a parallel ring of unlicensed operators sells 'special €60–€80 tandem flights' from Hisarönü hotel-concierge desks and Old Town tout offices.
 The scams: (1) flight is 8–10 minutes (the basic Faralya launch) instead of the advertised 30+ minutes from Babadağ summit; (2) pilots without proper Turkish DGCA SHGM tandem licensing on equipment with overdue inspections; (3) cancellation with no refund; (4) safety incidents that are statistically rare with vetted operators but more frequent with unlicensed ones.

-r/freeflight 'WARNING: Potential scam company in Oludeniz' (comments/1ookhl3, 2025) is the named 2025 anchor — the paragliding-community subreddit specifically warns about a flagged unlicensed Ölüdeniz operator.
-The advice from professional paragliders: 'the best advice I ever got was to go and talk to local paragliding pilots before choosing a school.
-Scams aren't the onl' y issue — safety variance is the real concern. r/travel 'Leaving Türkiye heartbroken' (comments/1epj1jn, 2024) confirms cross-traveler experience: hostels themselves warned about local paragliding scams. r/freeflight 'Want to try paragliding (tandem), but scared as sh*t.
-Will I' (comments/3iqpnr) gives the safety calibration: 'Its safe enough, but if you see worn out gear and a drunk pilot, obviously don't go up.'
+The advice from professional paragliders: 'The best thing I ever did was go talk to local paragliding pilots before choosing a school.
+Scams aren't the only issue — safety variance is the real concern.'
+The community safety calibration: 'It's safe enough, but if you see worn-out gear or a drunk pilot, obviously don't go up.'

 For older travelers (paragliding is suitable for most fit older travelers up to ~85 kg without back/neck/heart issues), the protective playbook: (1) book directly with vetted operators: Sky Sports Turkey (skysports-turkey.com), Reaction Paragliding (reactionparagliding.com), Easy Riders, Babadağ Paragliding; (2) pay €110–€160 — anything under €100 is the unlicensed-operator price tier; (3) verify the pilot has Turkish DGCA SHGM tandem licensing (operators should show this on request); (4) the standard flight is 30+ minutes from the Babadağ summit; if quoted shorter, you're being sold the cheap Faralya launch; (5) check weather the morning of — most operators automatically reschedule for high-wind days; (6) for older travelers with knee or back issues, the takeoff run is 5–10 paces downhill and the landing is on the beach with assistance — discuss specific physical concerns with the operator before booking.